kown7/cactus.chat/content/docs/getting-started/quick-start.md

 ---
 title: "Quick Start"
 description: "One page summary of how to embed Cactus Comments on your site."
-lead: "This page shows the easiest way to embed Cactus Comments on your site."
+lead: "This guide shows the easiest way to embed Cactus Comments on your website."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false